MetaMask/metamask-extension/README.md

 #### Preparing a Test Build

-Before running e2e tests, ensure you've run `yarn install` to download ependencies.
+Before running e2e tests, ensure you've run `yarn install` to download dependencies.
 Next, you'll need a test build.
 You have 3 options:

 1. Use `yarn download-builds:test` to quickly download and unzip test builds for Chrome and Firefox into the `./dist/` folder.
+This method is fast and convenient for standard testing.
 2. Create a custom test build: for testing against different build types, use `yarn build:test`.
 This command allows you to generate test builds for various types, including:
     - `yarn build:test` for main build
     - `yarn build:test:flask` for flask build
     - `yarn build:test:mmi` for mmi build
     - `yarn build:test:mv3` for mv3 build
 3. Start a test build with live changes: `yarn start:test` is particularly useful for development.
-It starts a test build that automatically recompiles application code upon changes.
-This option is ideal for iterative testing and development.
+It starts a test build that automatically recompiles application code upon changes.This option is ideal for iterative testing and development.
 This command also allows you to generate test builds for various types, including:
     - `yarn start:test` for main build
     - `yarn start:test:flask` for flask build
     - `yarn start:test:mv3` for mv3 build